 How else can I access credit with a bad credit score?

 Save up and buy later: Is the purchase you want necessary right now or more of an impulse buy?
 If it’s the latter, consider putting the money to one side bit by bit and paying for it outright when you have enough saved.
-Doing so can help build a savings habit and stop you taking on more debt – which can risk further damage to your credit rating if things go wrong and you struggle to pay it back
+Doing so can help build a savings habit and stop you from taking on more debt – which can risk further damage to your credit rating if things go wrong and you struggle to pay it back

-Credit builder credit card: Credit building credit cards are credit cards specifically designed to allow you to borrow and have the chance to improve your credit score.
+Credit-builder credit card: Credit-building credit cards are credit cards specifically designed to allow you to borrow and have the chance to improve your credit score.
 They typically offer higher interest rates and lower credit limits, and it’s important to pay off the outstanding balance in full each month to avoid heavy interest charges.
 But if you use them responsibly they can help boost your credit rating so you can apply for credit at lower rates of interest in the future

 Credit unions: Credit unions provide loans, savings accounts and current accounts to more than one million people across the UK.
 A credit union loan is based on an affordability assessment, which means you can pay back the money at a rate you can afford.
 It may be a cheaper way of borrowing than from other high street lenders.
-In some cases you may need to save small amounts with the credit union in order to be accepted for a loan.
+In some cases, you may need to save small amounts with the credit union to be accepted for a loan.
 Many credit unions operate in specific geographical areas

 Other useful guides